 Yoga is good for the body and the mind.
 It helps press pause on the troubles of the day and encourages caregivers to clear their minds and stay in the present moment.

-A wonderful gift would be a yoga mat and gift certificate to a local yoga studio.
-Or, a yoga mat and DVD (like this one) that they can use at home.
+A wonderful gift would be a yoga mat and gift certificate to a local yoga studio, or a yoga mat and instructional yoga video (like this one) that they can use at home.

 Next Step Check out our gift guide with 23 practical luxuries caregivers will love